evanweihs/Anticipating-per-capita-CO2-emission-trajectories/README.md

 ## Research Question

-> To what extent can machine learning models, based on historical economic wealth and energy structure, be used to explain and forecast per capita CO₂ emissions at the country level?
+> Can historical economic and energy data be used to anticipate future trajectories of per capita CO₂ emissions at the country level?

 ---